Microchip-MPLAB-Harmony/wireless_apps_rnwf/apps/tcp_server/readme_wincs02.md

 # TCP Server

 This WINCS02 application implements a TCP Server.
-In this application WINCS02 will host a<br /> TCP Server in Wi-Fi STA mode.
-The user is required to configure the Wi-Fi credentials<br /> for Home-AP and specify the port number at which the TCP server would be listening.
-By<br /> default application will connect to Home-AP and starts a TCP Server on the board.
-After<br /> establishing a successful TCP server-client connection, the data exchange will take<br /> place.
+In this application WINCS02 will host a TCP Server in Wi-Fi STA mode.
+The user is required to configure the Wi-Fi credentials for Home-AP and specify the port number at which the TCP server would be listening.
+By default application will connect to Home-AP and starts a TCP Server on the board.
+After establishing a successful TCP server-client connection, the data exchange will take place.

 ## Building the Application

-To build this application, open the project file<br /> \(`apps\tcp_server\firmware\tcp_server_sam_e54_xpro_wincs02.X/`\) in MPLAB X<br /> IDE.
+To build this application, open the project file \(`apps/tcp_server/firmware/tcp_server_sam_e54_xpro_wincs02.X/`\) in MPLAB X IDE.
 For more details on opening the project file in MPLAB X IDE, refer to the [Opening the Project File](https://onlinedocs.microchip.com/oxy/GUID-92FEB3A1-C10F-47DF-BF88-C06521800526-en-US-1/GUID-671CCA8C-64AE-4EA1-B144-D46A6FEE76FF.html#GUID-671CCA8C-64AE-4EA1-B144-D46A6FEE76FF__SECTION_YRV_2WM_QYB).
-The following table<br /> provides details on the project file.
+The following table provides details on the project file.

 |Project Name|Description|
 |------------|-----------|
-|`tcp_server_sam_e54_xpro_wincs02.X`|<br /> -   MPLABX project for SAM E54 Xplained Pro evaluation kit and WINCS02 Add On Board
+|`tcp_server_sam_e54_xpro_wincs02.X`| -   MPLABX project for SAM E54 Xplained Pro evaluation kit and WINCS02 Add On Board
 -   This application demonstrates a TCP server in Host Companion mode.
 After establishing a successful TCP server-client connection, the data exchange will take place

-<br />|

 ## Running the Application